 There are five key differentiators that set companies apart — product features, product quality, pricing, customer service, and the user experience.
 While your competitors can match up with your pricing and product features over time, it’s almost impossible for them to make your customers feel the same way you do (customer service and user experience).

-Customers consider the user interface, user experience, and customer service to be the product.
+Customers consider the UI/UX and customer service to be the product.
 They don’t really care if some form of authentication needs to happen behind the scene, they don’t care about your sophisticated algorithms, and they don’t care about your cloud architecture.

 Consumers only care about their problems that you can solve and how you make them feel in the process.
 Do you really care if the black box of the airplane you’re boarding is orange in color or not?
 No!
 What you really care about is to have a frictionless boarding experience and land safely at your chosen destination.